 Shark Point Gili Trawangan isn't exactly a snorkeling location, but more of a dive site.
 However, you can swim out at high tide and explore the reef on this side of the island without a scuba tank.
 To get to Shark Point,

 There is a flat reef plateau that sits at about 10 meters, before sloping down to a deeper section.
 Keep in mind that this side of the island is more susceptible to high winds and swell.
-If conditions aren’t right, then I’d recommend sticking to the other Gili Trawangan snorkeling locations.
+If conditions aren't right, then I'd recommend sticking to the other snorkeling sites on Gili Trawangan.

 I didn't see any reef sharks, however, I think they're more commonly spotted in the deeper sections.
 For this reason, if you want to spot a reef shark, I'd advise booking a dive trip.